tinatlewisl/Tina-Lewis/content/en/project/example/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
 This section contains a non-exhaustive list of Statistics consulting projects I worked on which subject matter relates to the field of engineering.
-Click to see the projects and their description.
 A link to the final project outcome is provided when the client allows for it.

  <!DOCTYPE html>
 <html lang="en">